 Long-Term Incentive ("LTI") Opportunity.
-Dr. Lu's aggregate LTI award opportunity for 2013 was \$2,898,400, which was based upon three elements: first, the Company's compensation philosophy that the total compensation of an executive officer, the aggregate of all cash and equity awards, should be competitive with the median (50 th percentile) of the total compensation paid to executive officers with comparable duties by similarly sized companies in the semiconductor industry; second, the Company's overall performance in 2013; and third, that the Company had achieved 22 consecutive years of profitability, its revenue CAGR for the last ten years had outperformed that of its competitors in its semiconductor SAM, and its stock price had increased in mid-May 2013, when stock awards were approved, to \$24.20 from \$17.35 at December 31, 2012, an increase of approximately 39%.
+Dr. Lu's aggregate LTI opportunity in the form of equity awards (excluding PRSAs) for 2014 was \$3,488,000, which was based upon three elements: first, the Company's compensation philosophy that the total compensation of an executive officer (i.e., the aggregate of all cash and equity awards) should be competitive at the median (50th percentile) of the total compensation paid to executive officers with comparable duties and responsibilities by other similarly sized companies in the semiconductor industry; second, the Company's overall performance in 2014; and third, that the Company had achieved 24 years of profitability, its revenue CAGR for the last 10 years had outperformed that of its competitors in its semiconductor SAM, and its stock price had increased on May 27, 2014, when stock awards were approved, to \$26.41 from \$23.56 at December 31, 2013, an increase of 12%.